Welcome to the Thursley Parish Council website, which we hope you will find informative, useful and easy to navigate.

 Thursley is situated in the Borough of Waverley, South West Surrey, north of the Hindhead Tunnel.
 Thursley parish is dissected with the village centre being just west of the A3 which runs from Portsmouth to London.
 Its name is believed to mean the “sacred grove of Thor” referring to the Norse God of Thunder, who was worshipped by the Anglo Saxons.

-The relatively small population of approximately 650 people (272 households), live in a comparatively large parish of roughly 8 square miles.
+The relatively small population of approximately 650 people (272 households), live in a comparatively large parish of roughly eight square miles.
 The properties are located in four distinct areas: Thursley Village, Bowlhead Green, Pitch Place, and Warren Park.

 The village has evolved slowly over time, with the church of St Michael and All Angels dating back, in part, to the Saxon times but later enlarged and reordered in 1860 and 1884.
 The centre of the village with its many listed buildings, interspersed with 18th Century, Victorian and more modern properties, is a designated Conservation Area.
 The Village Hall, built in 1843 of Bargate stone was originally the village school and remained so until its closure in about 1960.
 Today it, along with The Three Horse Shoes public house, is very much at the centre of village life in Thursley; being used as a Nursery School in the day time and then by village organisations or to host social events in the evening or at week-ends.
-Recently it was the focus for the well attended Diamond Jubilee celebrations that took place.

 The centre of Bowlhead Green is also a Conservation Area.
 Originally an agricultural settlement, the many listed and period buildings clearly reflect this activity.
 Being on the “other-side” of the A3, with its narrow lanes and high banks, it can have a quite separate feeling of identity.